COSMO-ORG/fieldextra-wiki/Planning.md

           > externalize look-up table for model name
-        + [2w] KIND specified for all REAL and all INTEGER, REAL explicitely set to 32 bits (possible in fortran 2008), real_in_byte set accordingly COSMO codes (incl.
-ICON) and which minimizes the number of modules to import for accessing a requested functionality
+        + [2w] KIND specified for all REAL and all INTEGER, REAL explicitely set to 32 bits (possible in fortran 2008), real_in_byte set accordingly
-          > would replace the currently imported COSMO modules
-          > see README.cosmo_api
-          > see minutes of 18.12.2013 meeting
-          > should be discussed at the COSMO TAG level